 Test of Academic Skills Version (TEAS)

 Applicants to the IECC Associate Degree Nursing or Practical Nursing Certificate programs must take the Test of Essential Academic Skills (TEAS) exam prior to the ranking deadline.
 Specifics regarding minimal accepted TEAS scores are available from the Nursing Program Advisor.
 The TEAS exam may be taken up to two (2) times per ranking period.
 Prior test scores may be used for ranking for admission consideration if the test was taken within 24 months of the ranking deadline.
 If the prior exam was more than 24 months before the ranking deadline, a new test shall be required.
 The cost of testing will be paid by the student.

 Requirements (After Acceptance into the Program)

-1) Return acceptance form within two (2) weeks of notification;
+1) Return acceptance form within the required timeframe;

 2) Proof of a physical examination and immunizations (due by assigned date);